Raymond Westerling: Southern Sulawesi

-Having completed his first assignment, Westerling took over the Depot Special Forces (DST) commando unit.
+In July 1946, Having completed his first assignment as a first lieutenant, Westerling took over the Depot Special Forces (DST) commando unit.
 Westerling's training of his unit was primarily based on his experiences with the British commandos.
 In September 1946, the DST, stationed at Batavia (modern-day Jakarta), numbered about 130 soldiers, a mix of Dutch war volunteers, and Indonesians.
 In December 1946, he received the instruction to eliminate the insurgency and to restore Dutch control in Sulawesi.
+That island - like other parts of the Dutch East Indies - was in the grip of a violent uprising that was characterised by the Dutch government and in the media as 'red-white terror'.
+Government authority had all but collapsed, economic life was paralysed, while people in doubt were pressurised to turn away from colonial authority.
 Guerilla fighters from Java had joined the local groups and government officials and members of the pro-Dutch Eurasian and Indo-Chinese community, were attacked and killed.
 The KNIL garrisons, stationed on the island, were not able to provide protection.
+Criminal gangs had free rein.
+This period of disorder entered the history books as the Bersiap era.
+All this thwarted the Dutch plan to prepare the state of eastern Indonesia for independence.
+Though according to the Enthoven Commission (1948), There was no organised rebellion against Dutch authority at the time.

+After intensive consultations between the political leadership in Batavia and the Dutch army command, it was decided to deploy an extra battalion of troops and the DST led by Raymond Westerling.
+He was given a clear mandate and instructions to organise a counterguerrilla operation against the 'red-white terror'.
+Part of the mandate Westerling received from Colonel Henk de Vries, the operational commander on South Celebes, was the authority to exercise summary execution.
+In doing so, he was accountable to the operational commander on site and to the Allied Command Officer (CDO) Major General Eduard Engles.